KratosMultiphysics/CoSimIO/docs/model_part/model_part_cpp.md

 ```

 ## C++ interface of _CoSimIO::Node_
-The _CoSimIO::Node_ an be used in the following way:
+The _CoSimIO::Node_ can be used in the following way:
 ```c++
 // access Id of node:
 CoSimIO::IdType node_id = node.Id();